Mumsnet and Mr Mueller*

 Enter Andreas Mueller

-At some point, my activities caught the attention of a man called Andreas Mueller, who (by his own account) was previously the co-chair of the SEEN Network for civil and public servants.
+At some point, my activities caught the attention of Andreas Mueller, an Environment Agency employee who (by his own account) was previously the co-chair of the SEEN Network for civil and public servants.
 I know Mr Mueller only by reputation and have never conducted research into him personally.
 In fact, my entire reason for using FoI requests was that I knew the only information released would be information that should rightfully be in the public domain, and that any documents I received would be redacted to prevent identification of individuals.
 My aim was to prevent bullying and harassment, not commit or facilitate it.

 I would never have publicly named or even discussed Andreas Mueller if not for two facts.
 First, he has chosen to widely publicise his association with the SEEN Network; and secondly, he has published my name and identifying details without my consent.
 Some people who have found this page may have been searching for me because of documentation that he released.
 If you're looking for the rest of the story, here it is.